 Staff found that several jurisdictions utilize a master license agreement (MLA) with individual carriers to delineate requirements that will apply to all of that carrier's proposed SCWF, with an additional supplemental site application delineating the requirements specific to each individual proposed tower or other facility.
 Staff thus reviewed several MLAs from other jurisdictions.
 Staff also reviewed the code requirements and design guidelines used by other local jurisdictions.
 The Land Use and Transportation Departments collaboratively reviewed the current ROW permitting process for utility installation.
-Staff then determined that because the majority of SCWF will be in the county's ROWs, Boulder County will use a similar process to many of the other local jurisdictions for each proposed SCWF, and the County Attorney's office is in the process of drafting a template MLA for the county.
+Staff then determined that because the majority of SCWF will be in the county's ROWs, Boulder County will use a similar process to many of the other local jurisdictions and require an MLA between the county and each carrier, with supplemental site applications for each proposed SCWF, and the County Attorney's office is in the process of drafting a template MLA for the county.

 Staff further determined that a new Land Use Administrative Review process provided the appropriate regulatory tool necessary to facilitate processing SCWF applications within the shot clocks required by the FCC Order, and developed the Small Cell Wireless Facility Design Requirements and Guidelines that carriers must adhere to for approval of proposed SCWF.
 The proposed Code language is informed by the above described research and collaborative meetings, along with additional activities conducted as part of the Code update process, as summarized in Table 1.

 Table 1.
 Summary of Telecommunication Related Land Use Code Update Activities